drexel-ice/EDA-schema/README.md

 ### Timing Operating Points

-V2 does not use fixed global values for clock latency or delays.
-Instead, constraints are defined relative to the target clock period, and designs are generated near timing closure.
+EDA-Schema uses fixed global values for clock latency and delays that are defined relative to the target clock period, so designs are generated near timing closure.

 * **Barely-Fail and Barely-Pass Definition** (using Slack-to-Clock-Period Ratio, SCPR):